Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Introduction

-Notably, in these systems, the surface charge is not constant, as the interfacial chemical equilibrium between the liquid and solid phases regulates it through the dissociation of surface groups in the presence of local ionic species.
-The surface charges can be controlled either passively via changes to the bulk electrolyte environment \cite{kosmulski_ph-dependent_2009, behrens_charge_2001} or actively via external heat and light stimuli \cite{azam_silica_2020, joutsuka_electrolyte_2018, noauthor_charge_2015, memming_semiconductor_2015}.
-Light, in particular, is typically used to power these devices sustainably, and it is expected to exert a multi-faceted impact on the interfacial equilibria.
-In semiconductors, for instance, photon absorption generates electron–hole pairs, and subsequent charge trapping can significantly boost surface charge \cite{monch_semiconductor_2001}.
-Concurrently, light can induce local heating through photothermal effects \cite{cui_photothermal_2023}, influencing both surface charges and reaction kinetics.
-Furthermore, any temperature increase can modify the optical properties of nanostructured electrodes due to the thermo-optical effect, altering light absorption \cite{naef_light-driven_2023}.
-Thus, while being convoluted, light-induced effects play a crucial role in the interfacial dynamics underlying both electrokinetic interactions and (photo)electrochemical reactions.
-However, going beyond device-scale measurements, in-situ monitoring of light-driven dynamic changes in surface charge and surface potential, as well as local temperature and optical properties, remains challenging, due to the need for highly sensitive probes that do not disrupt the local environment while providing accurate readings of interfacial fields.
+Notably, in these systems, the surface charge is not constant because interfacial chemical equilibrium between the liquid and solid phases regulates it through the dissociation of surface groups in the presence of local ionic species.
+The surface charges can be controlled either passively via changes to the bulk electrolyte environment (ionic strength and pH) \cite{kosmulski_ph-dependent_2009, behrens_charge_2001} or actively via heat and light stimuli \cite{azam_silica_2020, joutsuka_electrolyte_2018, noauthor_charge_2015, memming_semiconductor_2015}.
+Light, in particular, is typically used to power these devices sustainably, and it is expected to exert a multifaceted impact on interfacial chemical equilibria.
+In semiconductors, for instance, photon absorption generates electron–hole pairs, and subsequent charge trapping at the interface can significantly boost surface charge \cite{monch_semiconductor_2001}.
+Concurrently, light can induce local heating through photothermal effects \cite{cui_photothermal_2023}, influencing both the equilibrium distribution of interfacial charges and the kinetics of electrochemical reactions.
+Furthermore, any temperature increase can modify the optical properties of nanostructured electrodes via the thermo-optical effect, thereby altering the optical near field and absorption \cite{naef_light-driven_2023}.
+Thus, while being convoluted, light simultaneously perturbs the interfacial electrostatic landscape and the reaction kinetics, highlighting its central role in governing both electrokinetic and (photo)electrochemical processes.
+However, going beyond device-scale measurements, in-situ monitoring of light-driven dynamic changes in surface charge and potential, as well as local temperature and optical properties, remains challenging due to the need for highly sensitive probes that do not disrupt the local environment while providing accurate measurements of interfacial fields.
 As these interfaces are not perfectly sharp, techniques such as atomic force microscopy (AFM) and other tip-based methods often interfere with the surrounding area \cite{collins_probing_2014, kobayashi_nanoscale_2010}, producing a convolution of the tip and surface that perturbs the surrounding region and causes spatial averaging.
-Overall, achieving a microscopic understanding of light-driven charging and thermal effects at nanostructured interfaces is essential for the rational design of light-driven electrochemical systems, but significant methodological advances are still needed \cite{cortes_experimental_2022}.
+Overall, achieving a microscopic understanding of light-driven charging and thermal effects at nanostructured interfaces is essential for the rational design of light-driven electrochemical systems, yet significant methodological advances remain needed \cite{cortes_experimental_2022}.